desci-labs/desci-codex/docs/gitbook/data-layer-definition/introduction-to-sidetree.md

 The protocol is a graph abstraction, but there are certain base properties that need to be supported by the implementation for the requirements laid out in the [design-goals.md](../desci-codex/design-goals.md "mention") to hold.
 These properties partially overlap with the definitions made in the [Sidetree Protocol](https://identity.foundation/sidetree/spec), which is practical as a common language in this specification.

 Sidetree is a higher order protocol, i.e., lays out shared definitions and necessary properties for an implementing protocol to achieve certain outcomes.
-It is originally intended for decentralized public key infrastructure, but one can generalize the concept and apply the pattern for other types of documents.&#x20;
+It is originally intended for decentralized public key infrastructure, but one can generalize the concept and apply the pattern for other types of documents.

 The basics of Sidetree is that nodes in a network collaborate to keep track of sequential updates to documents made by end users, in a trustless fashion.
 An end user who wants to update their document announces this to a node in the network, which verifies that the cryptographic signature of the update corresponds to the one who created the original document.
 If this is the case, the node includes a persistent identifier of the update message in a tree that is posted to a decentralized anchoring layer, like a blockchain.
 What's important here is that each single transaction is recorded in the anchoring layer in large batches, enabling great reduction in throughput and cost.